 Elementals was a dark superhero series published by Comico in three volumes in the 1980s and 1990s.
-It was initially written and illustrated by Bill Willingham, later of Fables fame, although he hopped on and off the book as each volume progressed; it also features early work by Jill Thompson (Beasts of Burden, The Sandman).
+It was initially written and illustrated by Bill Willingham, later of Fables fame, but as the book went on, he eventually stepped down to simply writing it before leaving the book altogether halfway through volume 2.
+It also features early work by Jill Thompson (Beasts of Burden, The Sandman) and Tony Daniel.

-Four ordinary humans—Air Force pilot and Vietnam veteran Jeff Murphy, homicide detective Jeanette Crain, flighty heiress Rebecca Golden, and 13-year-old academic prodigy Tommy Czuchra—are brought back from the dead by ancient elemental spirits in order to combat Saker, an evil sorcerer who is a danger to the natural order.
+Four ordinary humans—Coast Guard pilot and Vietnam veteran Jeff Murphy, homicide detective Jeanette Crain, flighty heiress Rebecca Golden, and 13-year-old academic prodigy Tommy Czuchra—are brought Back from the Dead by ancient elemental spirits in order to combat Saker, an evil sorcerer who is a danger to the natural order.

 The first few issues of the series featured typical superhero battles, albeit more violent and pseudo-realistic than many contemporary books were, but the series grew more psychological as it progressed, delving into topics such as death, fame and alienation.
 Elementals was an interesting example of mature comics before DKR or Watchmen, and remains a cult favorite among many who have read it.